-Professional Standard 300 : Valuations of General Insurance Claims March 2013

-- 'Regulator' means any agency, body or instrumentality established by an Australian Commonwealth, State or Territory government and includes APRA and the Australian Securities and Investments Commission. - 'Regulatory Report' means a report required by a Regulator to be prepared by an Entity, but does not include any return required to be given to a Regulator for statistical or administrative purposes. - 'Reinsurance Cost' means the cost to the Entity of purchasing reinsurance cover in respect of the General Insurance Claims being valued. - 'Reinsurance Recovery' means an amount recoverable, in respect of an Entity's Claim Payments, from reinsurance agreements. - 'Replicating Portfolio' means a notional portfolio of current, observable, market-based, fixed-interest investments of highest credit rating, which has the same payment profile (including currency and term) as the relevant claim liability being valued. - 'Report' means a report prepared by a Member under this Professional Standard or its predecessors as the context requires. - 'Risk Margin' means any positive amount added to the Central Estimate in order to achieve a liability estimate for General Insurance Claims appropriate for the purpose of the valuation. - 'Unclosed Premium' refers to the premium revenue from insurance policies that have not yet been processed, but for which the Entity is liable at the valuation date. - 3.2 A word that is derived from a defined word has a corresponding meaning. - 3.3 Other capitalised terms used in this Professional Standard have the same meaning as set out in the Code.
+'Regulator' means any agency, body or instrumentality established by an Australian

+Commonwealth, State or Territory government and includes APRA and the Australian Securities and Investments Commission.

+'Reinsurance Cost' means the cost to the Entity of purchasing reinsurance cover in respect of the General Insurance Claims being valued.

+'Reinsurance Recovery' means an amount recoverable, in respect of an Entity's Claim Payments, from reinsurance agreements.

+'Replicating Portfolio' means a notional portfolio of current, observable, market-based, fixed-interest investments of highest credit rating, which has the same payment profile (including currency and term) as the relevant claim liability being valued.

+'Report' means a report prepared by a Member under this Professional Standard or its predecessors as the context requires.
+This Report may be an 'AVR' (Actuarial Valuation Report, a report prepared under this standard to comply with the requirements of CPS 320).
+This Report may be a 'Regulatory Report' (a report required by a Regulator to be prepared by an Entity, but does not include any return required to be given to a Regulator for statistical or administrative purposes).

+'Risk Margin' means any positive amount added to the Central Estimate in order to achieve a liability estimate for General Insurance Claims appropriate for the purpose of the valuation.

+'To disclose' means to include information within a written communication, such as a Report where one is prepared.

+'To record' means to include information within working papers or other documentation, but this information does not need to be included in written Reports or similar communication.

+'Unclosed Premium' refers to the premium revenue from insurance policies that have not yet been processed, but for which the Entity is liable at the valuation date.

+- 3.2.
+A word that is derived from a defined word has a corresponding meaning. - 3.3.
+Other capitalised terms used in this Professional Standard have the same meaning as set out in the Code.

-4 MATERIALITY
+4. MATERIALITY